DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

           # and manually typing the attribute list, or to filter the query using a cached value.
           #
           # Jinja vars available are [REMOTE_ATTRIBUTES, CACHED_VALUES].
-          # See documentation for details :
+          # See documentation for details:
           # https://hermes.insa-strasbourg.fr/en/setup/configuration/hermes-server/#hermes-server.datamodel.data-type-name.sources.datasource-name.fetch
           fetch:
             type: fetch